Fashion Design (Online Short Course)

 - Learning the full research and design process

-- Colour / fabric / textile print fashion predictions
+- Trend forecasting, and colour, fabric, and textile print fashion predictions

-- Fabric / colour combinations for capsule collections
+- Fabric and colour combinations for capsule collections

 - The process of fashion design drawings to catwalk - An overview